Glacial Geology of the Champlain Valley

-- To interpret the changing environments existing in northern Vermont from peak glaciation to ice sheet retreat
+- To interpret the changing environments existing in Vermont from peak glaciation to ice sheet retreat.

 About the Instructor(s)

-Stephen Wright is a Senior Lecturer in the Geology Department at the University of Vermont.
+Stephen Wright is a former Senior Lecturer in the Geology Department at the University of Vermont and regular contributor to the Vermont Geological Survey.
 His current research utilizes extensive field work to further our understanding of the glacial history of northern Vermont.
 This work includes understanding the dynamics of ice flow and water flow within the big ice sheet that once covered Vermont and the histories of the many glacial lakes dammed by that ice sheet.
-During the summer months he frequently maps for the Vermont Geological Survey.

 - Bennet, M.R. and Glasser, N.F., First or Second Edition, “Glacial Geology: Ice Sheets and Landforms”